mickfuzz/phd4/_posts/thesis_chapters/tocs/2025-3-7-Culture.md_toc.md

         -   [Summary of this section](#summary-of-this-section)
             -   [Summary on discussion on designing for agency](#summary-on-discussion-on-designing-for-agency)
-        -   [Theoretical / research based area of contribution to the research in the field: A complex view of agency and repertoires development AND the value of that to contribute to research on DBR / FI etc. MOVED BELOW / NEXT CHAPTER](#theoretical-research-based-area-of-contribution-to-the-research-in-the-field-a-complex-view-of-agency-and-repertoires-development-and-the-value-of-that-to-contribute-to-research-on-dbr-fi-etc.-moved-below-next-chapter)
     -   [Conclusion](#conclusion)
     -   [TO MOVE OR DROP FROM CHAPTER](#to-move-or-drop-from-chapter)
         -   [Contribution to the research in the field: The impact of